grahamgilbert/blog/_posts/2017-12-20-custom-dep-packages.markdown

 * As part of that configuration, Puppet installs [Munki](https://github.com/munki/munki)
 * Munki installs the software

-So on the face of it, it looked pretty simple for us to use our existing Plab B package with InstallApplication via an MDM.
+So on the face of it, it looked pretty simple for us to use our existing Plan B package with InstallApplication via an MDM.

 # DEPNotify